Alonso-del-Arte/algebraic-integer-calculator/Basics.md

 \in \mathbb Z$ is a solution to $x$ to the rather unremarkable equation $x - n = 0$, in which of course $x = n$.

+This infinite collection of integers that is $\mathbb Z$ forms a ring that is "closed under" addition and "closed under" multiplication.
+This means that if
+$a$ and $b$ are in $\mathbb Z$, then their sum $a + b$ and their product $ab$ are also in $\mathbb Z$.
+This might seem trivial and obvious, but it is very helpful as we try to generalize the concept of integers to other domains.

-Something more interesting happens when, given some integer $n \gt 1$, we construct an equation $$x^n + \sum_{i = 0}^{n - 1} a_i x^i = 0,$$ where the
+Something much more interesting happens when, given some integer $n \gt 1$, we construct an equation $$x^n + \sum_{i = 0}^{n - 1} a_i x^i = 0,$$ where the
 $a_i$ are regular integers, but almost certainly the solution $x$ is not a regular integer or even a rational number.